Annan presses for unity on Syria, including Iran

 GENEVA Iran must be part of any solution to end the crisis in Syria and pave the way for a political transition, but time is running out because world powers are failing to agree on the next steps, international mediator Kofi Annan warned on Friday.

-Iran, an ally and neighbor of Syria, is the subject of a standoff between the United States and Russia, which differ not only on resolving Syria, but also on Iran's nuclear program.
+Iran, an ally and neighbour of Syria, is the subject of a standoff between the United States and Russia, which differ not only on resolving Syria, but also on Iran's nuclear programme.

 But Iran's involvement is opposed by the United States, Britain and France, but Annan said it should be at the table.